the0neWhoKnocks/setup.linux/distro/mint/README.md

   Note that when a launcher is added to the dock, a copy of it is added to `~/.config/cairo-dock/current_theme/launchers`.
 So if a launcher needs to be updated, I'll generally just delete it and add the new one, but you can go in and manually edit the launcher in that folder.

-  When manually creating a launcher I look to see if there's a good system icon via Cuttlefish instead of pointing to an image.
-Some apps like system binaries may not have an icon, so I created a folder in `~/Pictures/app-icons` to house custom icons.
+  When manually creating a launcher I look to see if there's a good system icon via `cuttlefish` instead of pointing to an image.
+Some apps like system binaries may not have an icon, so you can find/create one and add it to the appropriate folder in `~/.local/share/icons`.
+More info on that in the [Theming](#theming) section.
 </details>

 <details>